-1.1 The Northern Ireland Assembly Commission ("the Assembly Commission") is fully committed to complying with Data Protection legislation1 including the General Data Protection Regulation ("GDPR") which has applied from 25 May 2018.
-We will follow procedures to ensure that all employees, contractors, agents, consultants and other parties who have access to any personal data held by, or on behalf of, the Assembly Commission are fully aware of, and abide by, their duties and responsibilities.
+- 1.1 The Northern Ireland Assembly Commission (the Assembly Commission) is fully committed to complying with all relevant Data Protection legislation.
+This includes the adoption of the EU General Data Protection Regulations (EU GDPR) into law as the UK General Data Protection Regulation (UK GDPR) following the United Kingdoms (UK) withdrawal from the European Union, effective from 1 January 2021. - 1.2 We will follow procedures to ensure that all employees, contractors, agents, consultants and other parties who have access to any personal data held by, or on behalf of, the Assembly Commission are fully aware of, and abide by, their duties and responsibilities.